 BoatingMarine

-Overton’s Annual Outboard Engine Maintenance Guide
+Top Outboard Engine Maintenance Tips

 yearly-outboard-engine-maintenance-how-tos-1-2023

 We’ve all heard the B.O.A.T. acronym, “break out another thousand”, but this does not have to be true.
-Yes, boats can be expensive, but they are much less expensive and troublesome with proper maintenance.
+Yes, boats can be expensive, but they are much less expensive and troublesome with proper outboard engine maintenance.
 You could drop off your boat at the shop once a year to have this done for you, but you should know how to do this yourself, saving you money in the process.
 Let’s review some important maintenance tips to keep you up and running for future seasons.

 2-Stroke vs. 4-Stroke